devopshq/teamcity/docs-sphinx/switching-to-v4.rst

   This will make only one API call, instead of two if ``lazy`` is not used.

-* The following :class:`~teamcity.Gitlab` methods should not be used anymore for
+* The following :class:`~teamcity.TeamCity` methods should not be used anymore for
   v4:

   + ``list()``